 Filing a provisional application is less expensive than filing a non-provisional application.
 This is because the provisional application requires less detail than a regular patent application and therefore takes less time to prepare.
 Attorney fees and filing fees are lower for provisional applications.
 You might even be able to forgo hiring an attorney altogether until you are ready to file a non-provisional application.

 However, if your invention is even moderately complex, it would be wise to enlist the help of an attorney from the get-go.
 The fact that provisional patent applications require less detail than their non-provisional counterparts does not mean that you can cut corners.
-Taking care with the provisional application may help make the process smoother when you submit a regular patent application.
+Taking care of the provisional application may help make the process smoother when you submit a regular patent application.

-A non-provisional patent application can cost well over a $10,000 to file, but a provisional application may cost only hundreds of dollars.
+A non-provisional patent application can cost well over $10,000 to file, but a provisional application may cost only hundreds of dollars.
 The base fees for filing a provisional patent application are as follows:

 $260 for other entities